 If it is the first time that everybody is meeting or there is a new team member ensure that you have the team bios for everybody.

-While some of these features are not applicable for teams working in different countries, they are worth putting in mind.
+While some of these features are not applicable to teams working in different countries, they are worth putting in mind.
 You need to get creative to enhance your team’s cohesiveness.

 2. Get Remote Workers Where Labour is Cheaper